Webby-lab/cats_and_dogs-withMaven/README.md

 <div align="center">
 <img src="img/registration.png" alt="Project" width="400">
 </div>
 In this application You can register owner and pets, can book an appointment for different treatments.
-You can modify your appointment, and for those, who is a "User", can see the detailed datas of pet.
+You can modify your appointment, and for those, who is a "User", can see the detailed datas of the pet.

 ### Built With